As an Amazon Associate I earn from qualifying purchases.

 3. You Can Be Kicked Out or Banned From Stores

 For most store owners, a sale is a sale.
 I know that, as the owner of a store, I couldn’t care less what my customers do with the product they buy from me.

-However, some store owners seem to be butthurt about resellers who purchase their product to make money from it.
+However, some store owners seem to be butthurt about resellers who purchase their products to make money from them.

 Several thrift stores and clearance stores that I’ve been to have posted signs saying things like “No Scanning Items” and “Resellers Not Allowed.”